kyma-project/busola/docs/extensibility/50-list-and-details-widgets.md

   color: var(--sapChart_OrderedColor_5)
 ```

-This is an example of the widget configured using injection which allows the `RadialChart` to be displayed in the **Monitoring and Health** section of **Cluster Details**:
+This is an example of the widget configured using injection, which allows the `RadialChart` to be displayed in the **Monitoring and Health** section of **Cluster Details**:

 ```yaml
 injections: |-